A strategy inspired by human reasoning processes

 My results were opposite to the examples that the researchers provided.
 Compared to standard prompts ChatGPT succeeded at all three examples.

 I tested a couple common ChatGPT errors, and with a few regenerations MP managed to get better results over standard prompting.
-A classic fail case:

 Improved with MP: